Home Reports Apparel Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance score of 0.46/100 is critically low, indicating severe site speed and technical issues that are likely contributing to traffic and engagement losses.
+Average Lighthouse performance score of 0.46/100 is critically low, indicating severe site speed and technical issues that are likely contributing to the 16.3% decline in organic traffic.

 Get a monthly email when this data is updated